Financial Services Commission of Belize

-The International Financial Services Commission (IFSC) is the Belize government agency responsible for financial regulation.
-It is responsible for regulating all financial market participants, exchanges and the setting and enforcing of financial regulations.
-A number of international online forex brokers obtain their international license from IFSC.
+The Financial Services Commission (FSC) is the Belize government agency responsible for non-banking financial regulation.
+It is responsible for regulating all non-banking financial market participants and setting and enforcing of financial regulations.
+A number of international online forex brokers obtain their international license from FSC.

 History

-IFSC was established in Belize in 1999.
-The aim of the Commission is licensing of financial companies, as well as controlling and supervision of all regulated firms to bind all international financial services requirements to their activity.
-IFSC is regulated by the Ministry of Belize Securities and International Financial Services Commission Act.
-IFSC functions on a special Code of conduct, which is aimed to increase considerably the level of services provided by the licensed company under the International Financial Services Commission.
+FSC was established in Belize in 2023 as a successor to the International Financial Services Commission (IFSC).
+The aim of the Commission is licensing of financial companies, as well as controlling and supervision of all regulated firms to bind all financial services requirements to their activity.
+FSC is regulated by the Ministry of Finance and the Financial Services Commission Act.
+FSC has to follow the Financial Services Practitioners Code of Conduct and Best Practices, which aims to increase its level of services.

+FSC became associate member of the International Organization of Securities Commissions in 2024 and achieved ordinary membership in 2026.

 Responsibilities

-The Belize International Financial Services Commission has the following responsibilities:
+The Financial Services Commission of Belize has the following responsibilities: